Pay your parking fine

 Parking fine charges

-A parking fine (excess charge / fixed penalty) in a car park is £60, but if payment is received within three working days of the notice being issued it is reduced to £40.
+A parking fine (excess charge or fixed penalty) in a car park is £60, but if payment is received within 3 working days of the notice being issued it's reduced to £40.

 A parking notice for an offence committed on a road in St Helier is £40 or £100 depending on the offence committed.
 Other parishes may have different rates for parking offences.

 If you don't pay, we'll send a reminder letter to you or the registered keeper of the vehicle which has been fined.